istio/bots/policybot/README.md

 - /api/* - topic-specific API available to query information that the bot generates.

-## Configuration file
+## Configuration

-The bot's behavior is controlled entirely through its configuration file.
-The format of the configuration file is described by the `Args` struct in `pkg/config/args.go`.
+The bot's behavior is controlled entirely through a series of configuration files, stored in GitHub in the config directory.

 The configuration file used by the bot is controlled by options given to the bot at startup via either environment variable or command-line option: